19 Perennial Plants For Florida Garden Spaces

 For Pentas, a bright location is preferable with use from direct sunlight.

-If you want pentas in your Florida garden, you should plant them later in the spring.
+If you want pentas in your Florida perennial garden, you should plant them later in the spring.
 Ensure the soil is well-drained and that the plant will get full sun.
-If you’re planting more than one pentas plant, you should keep ample space between them.
-That is because of how tall and wide they grow when they mature.
+If you’re planting more than one, keep ample space between them.
+They grow tall and wide when they mature.

-When you want your pentas to be as bushy as possible, do some pinching back during the early growth stages.
-One of the loveliest features of pentas is how it grows white, red, and pink flowers.
+When you want your pentas to be as bushy as possible, pinch back during the early growth stages.
+One of the loveliest features of pentas is the white, red, and pink flowers.
 This blooming happens during warm weather.

 Pentas are also enjoyable because they bring butterflies and hummingbirds onto your property.